eclipse-openj9/openj9-docs/docs/api-overview.md

 # API documentation

+The Eclipse OpenJ9 VM provides supplementary application programming interfaces and extensions, which can be used to improve performance, assist with problem determination, or help monitor and manage the OpenJ9 VM.

-This documentation applies to the OpenJ9 API.
-The documentation includes links to Oracle API documentation.
+The OpenJ9 API documentation includes links to the API documentation for the Java&trade; SE and JDK reference implementation.

 <!-- ==== END OF TOPIC ==== api-overview.md ==== -->